US High Speed Rail Association Map

 Taming Project Inflation & Public Advocacy

 No one likes tax dollars wasted.
-U.S. High Speed Rail Association, Transportation scholars Alon Levy at PedetrianObservations and Yonah Freemark at TheTransportPolitic, the HSR Alliance have studied successful HSR, Regional Rail, and Rapid Transit projects in Western Europe.
+The U.S. High Speed Rail Association, Transportation scholars Alon Levy at PedetrianObservations and Yonah Freemark at TheTransportPolitic, the HSR Alliance have studied successful HSR, Regional Rail, and Rapid Transit projects in Japan and Western Europe.
 To ensure we get our money’s worth, we need federal & state leaders to follow Global Best Practices explained in the video below.

 YouTube video

-โ€ข Hire more Passenger Rail expertise in transportation agencies to reduce expensive contractors
+• Hire more Passenger Rail expertise in transportation agencies to reduce expensive contractors

-โ€ข Converge more federal & state policies to shorten Environmental Reviews by 1 year
+• Converge more federal & state policies to shorten Environmental Reviews by 1 year

-โ€ข Standardize more construction elements for economies of scale that lower costs
+• Standardize more construction elements for economies of scale that lower costs

-โ€ข Build many HSR, Regional Rail, Rapid Transit, and train station projects simultaneously
+• Build many HSR, Regional Rail, Rapid Transit, and train station projects simultaneously

-โ€ข Seek private funding for Transportation-Oriented Development (TOD) to pay for many station upgrades
+• Seek private funding for Transportation-Oriented Development (TOD) to pay for station upgrades

 Will Generation Y & Z Save Us?

-Without another boost to infrastructure investment, America’s Generation Y & Z voters will experience more negative impacts from highway & airport congestion along with Global Warming in their lifetimes.
+Since we delayed Sustainable Infrastructure investment for decades, America’s Generation Y & Z voters will experience more negative impacts from highway & airport congestion, smog, and Global Warming in their lifetimes.
+They will become the largest percentage of voters beginning in 2026.
+With that in mind, I close with two questions.

-I close with two questions.
-Will the 2025 President and Congressional Majority slow America’s HSR, Regional Rail, Rapid Transit & Smart Electric Grid progress again at our peril?
-Will Generation Y & Z voters pressure enough politicians of both parties to boost HSR, Regional Rail, Rapid Transit & Smart Electric Grid project funding after the BIL expires in September 2026?
+Will Generation Y & Z voters pressure politicians to boost HSR, Regional Rail, Rapid Transit & Smart Electric Grid project funding before the BIL expires in September 2026?

 ~~~ HIGH-SPEED RAIL ARTICLES IN THIS SERIES ~~~